pink website

 Almost all of the many photos that form the visual focus of the design contain some pink, but with no pink in the background or logo, this website doesn’t come across as a pink site.

-Tone it down — or up.
+Tone it down — or up

-This fall’s trendiest shade of pink is called “Rose Smoke,” or, in web colors, #e6bfae.
+This shade of pink is called “Rose Smoke,” or, in web colors, #e6bfae.
 Check it out at Color Hexa for lots of ideas for how to combine it with other colors, as well as many darker and lighter variations on the shade.
 None of them says, “This site is for little girls!”

 The point is, there are so many pinks that you can move far toward wine, brown, coral, or even white and still have a shade of pink.
 Suppose your company is in a building made of rose-pink stucco and you want to feature a big photo of your highly recognizable building on the homepage of your website.
 You could use one of the variations at the far ends of the spectrum to bring the photo’s color into the font, background color, or other design elements.

-Embrace it.
+Embrace it

 Most of the suggestions so far have been ways to finesse the pink.
 Maybe you don’t want that.
 Maybe you really want a pink website.The most cursory search for pink themes or templates clearly shows that there is a large supply, which implies a large demand, even if we don’t see them much in business.